-Halfway House for
+Halfway house for addicts.

 However, treatment alone is not enough.
 Once the addict finishes the residential treatment program, they may want to return home and resume their life.
 Unfortunately, doing this makes the risk of relapse very high.
-Going straight from the safe environment of the treatment center to the environment they were using in can be a dangerous move.
+Going straight from the treatment center to the environment they were using in can be a dangerous move.
 Slowly transitioning back into the real world with a strong support system is a much better option.
 This is where halfway houses for addicts come in.

-Why choose a Halfway House?
+Why choose a Halfway house?

-Is Sober Living different?
+Is sober living different?

-Cost of Halfway Houses in Texas?
+Cost of halfway houses in Texas?

-Residents pay rent on a month-to-month basis, just as if they were renting an apartment, but there is usually no lease.
-Halfway houses are available in a wide price range and offer different features.
-Some provide food and amenities like one-on-one counseling, cable television, transportation, gym memberships, and support groups, while others are much more barebones.
-What the houses all have in common is that they provide a safe, supportive environment for the addict to transition back to a normal life in the real world.
+In a halfway house, residents pay rent on a month-to-month basis, just as if they were renting a sober living room, but there is usually no lease.
+Programs are available in a wide price range and offer many different sober living costs.
+Some provide food and amenities like one-on-one counseling, cable television, transportation, gym memberships, and support groups.
+While others offer a more stripped-down, classic halfway house experience.
+What the houses all have in common is that they provide a safe, supportive environment for the addict to transition.

-The term “halfway house” is often used interchangeably with the term “sober living house.”
+The term “halfway house” is often used interchangeably with “sober living house.”
 It has become common knowledge in recent years that a halfway house is the best option for an addict leaving treatment.
-For this reason, most cities will have a variety of halfway houses to choose from.
-Options include male- and female-only housing, housing for those with a dual diagnosis of addiction and mental illness, and age- and sexual orientation-specific housing.
+For this reason, most cities will have a variety of houses to choose from.
+Options include male- and female-only halfway housing, housing for those with a dual diagnosis of addiction and mental illness, and age- and sexual orientation-specific housing.